-The changes immediately raised questions for clarification from HSE on what NIHL seen on an audiogram means and how this would be judged.
+The changes immediately raised questions for clarification from HSE on what 'NIHL seen on an audiogram' means and how this would be judged.

-A key change creating a significant challenge has been the requirement for referral to a doctor associated with re-categorisation.
-This is anecdotally producing upwards of a 300% increase in referrals to Occupational Health Physicians, which has overwhelmed an already limited resource and is proving a costly addition to noise health surveillance programmes.
+The requirement for referral to a doctor, associated with recategorisation, is a key change which creates a significant challenge.
+Anecdotally, this is producing an increase of over 300% in referrals to OH physicians, which has overwhelmed an already limited resource and is proving a costly addition to noise health surveillance programmes.

-Questions are also raised about what an appropriately qualified individual or appropriately trained doctor means and whether current available training and qualifications actually provide sufficient knowledge and skills in order for occupational health professionals to make confident judgements on indications of noise induced hearing loss.
+Questions are also raised about what 'an appropriately qualified individual or appropriately trained doctor' means, and whether current available training and qualifications actually provide sufficient knowledge and skills in order for OH professionals to make confident judgements on indications of NIHL.